gregorycoppola/bayes-star/USAGE.md

 # Redis for the Data Store
 See [REDIS.md](REDIS.md).

-# Node for the Model
+# Rust for the Model

-The main program is written in [Node.js](https://nodejs.org).
+The main program is written in [Rust](https://www.rust-lang.org/).

 There is right now some analysis code written in [python3](https://www.python.org/).
 But, if you want to use a different language for analysis, you don't have to use python.

-### Installing Node.js Program on Your System
+### Installing Rust on Your System

-To install Node.js, visit the [official Node.js website](https://nodejs.org/) and download the installer for your operating system.
-Follow the instructions provided by the installer to complete the installation.

-If you encounter any issues or need more detailed instructions tailored to your specific computing environment, consider using your favorite chatbot (like OpenAI's ChatGPT) for guidance.
+See [Rust](https://www.rust-lang.org/) or ask your favorite chat bot.

 ## Install the BAYES STAR Package
-You have to `cd` into the `node` directory and do a `npm install` to install the dependencies:
+You have to `cd` into the `rust` directory and do a `cargo build` to install the dependencies:

 ```
-cd node
+cd rust
-npm install
+cargo build
 ```

-You can find the dependencies in the file [package.json](node/package.json).
+You can find the dependencies in the file [Cargo.toml](rust/Cargo.toml).

 # Python for the Analysis
 Note: The analysis currently uses python.
 But, you can rewrite your own eval.
 I only putted the simplest eval to make the graph of the training loss.